whalderman/search-quality-rater-guidelines-tldr/docs/tldr/quality-characteristics.md

 ::: tip High-Quality Characteristics

+- Content is created by and attributed to those with appropriate medical expertise or accreditation.
+- Content looks professional (e.g. no spelling errors)
+- Content is updated on a regular basis
 - Website contains contact information
 - Matches widely accepted consensus where such a consensus exists
 :::